Outages, floods hit two New Jersey refineries; others restart

 “In the end, the demand deficit outweighs the supply deficit.”

-Airlines had canceled more than 15,770 flights in the past four days, flight-tracking service FlightAware said.
-Jet fuel consumption of an estimated 170,000 bpd at the three major New York area airports ground to a halt.

-Major ports that supply the area with some 1 million bpd of imported fuel were starting to reopen.
-The Port of Boston opened without restrictions and was expected to unload a gasoline cargo later on Tuesday, an official said.

-Reporting by Janet McGurty; Additional reporting by Jonathan Leff and David Sheppard in New York, Jeffrey Jones in Calgary; Editing by Michael Urquhart, Chizu Nomiyama, Leslie Gevirtz and Dale Hudson
+Reporting by Janet McGurty; Additional reporting by Jonathan Leff and David Sheppard in New York, Jeffrey Jones in Calgary; Editing by Michael Urquhart, Chizu Nomiyama, Leslie Gevirtz, Dale Hudson, Jim Marshall and Phil Berlowitz